 Publication of comments

 Comments made on applications will be available to view on the Council's website but in order to comply with Data Protection Regulations, your name, house number/house name, telephone number, email address, signatures, as well as any other personal information, will not be visible.
-However, all representations can be inspected in full at the Council offices (due to the limited opening of the Civic Centre during the Coronavirus this may not possible at the present time, please contact the planning case officer to discuss).
+However, all representations can normally be inspected in full at the Council offices (due to the limited opening of the Civic Centre during the Coronavirus this may not possible at the present time, please contact the planning case officer to discuss).
 The Council will ensure that telephone numbers, email addresses as well as other sensitive data, will be blocked from view on copies made available for inspection.
-They are also required to be sent to the Planning Inspectorate and the appellant on appeal.
+Comments made are also required to be sent to the Planning Inspectorate and the appellant on appeal.

 Objections to or support for a planning application should be submitted in a rational and impersonal way and comments directed to the planning issues raised by the proposal.
 Please note that comments of a personal, slanderous, libellous, defamatory, or otherwise offensive or abusive nature are not constructive or helpful to the process of determining a planning application and may result in an action for libel against you by third parties.

 The Council cannot be held legally responsible for representations from anyone commenting on planning applications which may contain libellous or defamatory statements.

 Please see the Council's Privacy Notice with regards to Planning Services.

 Anonymous or confidential comments